 - Standardizing data into an understandable format.
-For example, you have user profile events record, and you need to sort it by types of events and time stamps;
+For example, you have a user profile events record, and you need to sort it by types of events and time stamps;

-- Cleaning data from noise, missing or erroneous elements.
+- Cleaning data from noise, missing, or erroneous elements.

 - Consolidating data from various sources or data sets into a coherent whole.
 For example, you have an affiliate advertising network, and you need to gather performance statistics for the current stage of the marketing campaign;

 - Matching data with the existing data sets.
 For example, you already have user data for a certain period and unite these sets into a more expansive one;